 - A media kit explaining who you are, what you do, and for whom

 This is NOT about going viral.
-It’s about showing you’re real AND professional.
+It’s about showing you’re a professional content creator.

-4. Follow the Legal Requirements (They Actually Check!)
+4. Follow the Legal Requirements (Affiliate Networks Actually Check It!)

-Every network requires you to follow legal compliance rules.
-And yes — they check.
+Every affiliate network requires you to follow legal compliance rules.
+And yes, they *absolutely* check it.

 - A visible legal affiliate disclosure